Jimbo5793/HTML-Module/README.md

 Problems so far:

-- How to make multiple pages

-- Create dedicated landing page

 - How to formulate a grid and not a blank canvas for A* task

-About work on JS file:
+About work on JS file for A*:

 It is only a basic shell so far.